Central European Media Enterprises: History

 In October 2019, AT&T signed an agreement to sell WarnerMedia's stake to PPF.
 The transaction valued at $2.1 billion was completed in October 2020.

+In February 2010 CME has reached an agreement to acquire bTV, Bulgaria's first national private television station for $400 million from News Corporation.

 On 14 February 2022, Central European Media Enterprises announced buying RTL Hrvatska from RTL Group for €50 million.
 The transaction was closed on 1 June 2022.

 Operations

 CME is the broadcast market leader in most countries where it has television stations.
-CME currently operates 43 television channels broadcasting to approximately 49 million people across 6 countries.
+CME currently operates 46 television channels broadcasting to approximately 49 million people across 7 geographic segments.
 CME develops and produces content for its television channels, and its content is also consumed through subscription and advertising VOD.

-The company operates 4 radio channels in Bulgaria.
-It also operates the Voyo streaming platform.
+It also operates the Voyo streaming platform that provides on demand local content in all of CME’s geographic regions.
+Since November 2024 Voyo operates also in Serbia.

+Since 2021, original series and feature films have been launched on Voyo under the brand Voyo Originals, featuring content that is exclusively accessible on this platform.
+For example The criminal miniseires The Roubal Case inspired by the truth story of serial killer named Ivan Roubal or comedy series Sex O'Clock.

+On February 25, 2025, it was announced that Voyo would be merged with O2 TV in the Czech market under the new brand name Oneplay.